o1-labs/rfcs/0010-keccak-syscall.md

 The variable pre-image key offset is reset to `0` everytime in this case, leaving a place for optimisation in the MIPS code by avoiding calling `8` times the syscall if keys are not far away.
+The keccak state is reinitialized and the data already absorbed is considered lost.

 At the end of the execution, the register `v0` must contain the number of bytes that have been written.